dw251414/MechaCar_Statistical_Analysis/README.md

 <img width="718" alt="Screen Shot 2021-07-31 at 12 25 38 PM" src="https://user-images.githubusercontent.com/82069038/127746693-ba54054a-95f7-4871-a2de-10a8e2eecfa9.png">
 </p>

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.\
+Design specs for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.\
-The design specs are respected for all manufacturing lots in total with a global variance of 62.3 psi.\
+Design specs are respected for all manufacturing lots in total with a global variance of 62.3 psi.\
-On the lot level, Lot 1 and Lot 2 are into specs with respectively variances of 0.98 and 7.5 psi.
+Lot 1 and Lot 2 are into specs with respectively variances of 0.98 and 7.5 psi.
 The Lot 3 is out of specs with a variance of 170.3 psi.

 <br>